xmartlabs/xmartlabs.github.io/_posts/2019-11-12-TFlite-to-CoreML.md

 featured_position: 1
 ---

-It's been over a year ago that Apple has introduced Create ML, a framework that allows building neural network models in Swift and use them in CoreML on iPhones or iPads.
+It's been over a year since Apple has introduced Create ML, a framework that allows you to build neural network models in Swift and use them on iPhones and iPads with Core ML.
 However, the most common way of getting a CoreML model is still by converting a model trained on TensorFlow, Keras, Pytorch or other ML frameworks.
 Apple officially supports [coremltools](https://github.com/apple/coremltools) which allows converting some model formats like Keras, Caffe (v1) and TensorFlow (since version 3.0).